PNR Metro Commuter Line: Metro Commuter

-Planned closure

-On February 16, 2023, DOTr announced the suspension of operations of the PNR system, along with the Metro Commuter services, to give way for the construction of the North–South Commuter Railway.
-The northern section of the line is expected to close by May 2023, while the entire line will be closed by October 2023.
+On February 16, 2023, DOTr announced the suspension of operations of the PNR system in Metro Manila for five years, along with the Metro Commuter services, to give way for the construction of the North–South Commuter Railway.
+The closures, initially expected to start by May 2023, began on July 2, 2023, with the suspension of the Alabang–Calamba route.
+The rest of the railway line temporarily closed on Maundy Thursday, March 28, 2024, with the last day of operations on the day before.
+The closure would fast-track the construction of the new railway line by eight months and save ₱15.18 billion in costs.
+Current trainsets were transferred to operating services in Southern Luzon.
+The present line will also be rebuilt during and after the construction of the North–South Commuter Railway as it will serve as an alternate transport mode to the NSCR.

 Route

-The existing operational Metro Commuter Line is predominantly aligned and shares the path of the PNR South Main Line or SouthRail which uses a dedicated right of way of its own.
-It terminates at Calamba Station despite having rails further towards Legazpi, Albay, but few trains stop at Sta.
+The Metro Commuter Line is predominantly aligned and shares the path of the PNR South Main Line which uses a dedicated right of way of its own.
+Prior to the line's closure, it terminated at Calamba Station despite having rails further towards Legazpi, Albay, but few trains stop at Sta.
 Rosa and Calamba Stations further to the south.
-Inter-provincial services such as the Bicol Express and Mayon Limited are not running as of 2015, but plans to revive the services have been presented.
+Inter-provincial services such as the Bicol Express and Mayon Limited are not running as of 2015 but plans to revive the services have been presented.